 HEADING SOUTH | Darrin Henry

-Blue Point Post Box walk is a little gem of a hike, hidden away in the far, southern corner of St Helena.
+Blue Point Post Box walk, St Helena, is a little gem of a hike, hidden away in the far, southern corner of the island.
 We only discovered this excursion ourselves just a couple of years ago, but it’s become one of our favourites (as you tell from the pictures) and there are a few very good reasons why we keep heading back there.

 The Top Three Reasons To Go Blue